Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Security and backing up data

-One of the main advantages of using a hosted solution like Shopify over a self-hosted one (like WordPress or Drupal) is that keeping a site secure is largely the software company’s job.
+One of the main advantages of using a hosted solution like Shopify over a self-hosted one (like WordPress or Drupal) is that keeping your site secure is largely the software company’s job.

-With a Shopify store, there’s never any core software or plugin updates to worry about; Shopify runs these sorts of updates for you in the background.
+With a Shopify store, there’s never any core software or plugin updates to worry about; Shopify runs these updates for you in the background.
+Having used both WordPress and Shopify extensively in the past, I can safely say that not having to worry about this sort of site maintenance is one of the key things I really appreciate about the latter!

 Similarly, ensuring that credit card transactions are safe for your customers is something that Shopify takes responsibility for (via PCI compliance).